folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 1. In the **Match profiles** pane, click **Actions \> New match profile**.
 2. In the **New match profile** window, enter a **Name** for the match profile.
 3. Optional: Enter a **Description** of the match profile.
-4. In the **Details** section, select the format of the incoming record, then select the format of the existing record to which you are matching.
+4. In the **Details** section, select the format of the incoming record, then select the format of the existing record to which you are matching (e.g., Instance, Holdings, Item, MARC Bibliographic, MARC Authority)
 5. In the **Match criteria** section, select the field to match from the incoming record and the corresponding field to match on in the existing record.
 6. Click **Save as profile & Close**.
 A confirmation message appears and the match profile is created.

 ### Searching for an import match profile

-Use the search bar to search for match profiles contained in the Match profile table.
+Use the search bar to search for match profiles contained in the Match profile list.

-The Match profiles table contains the following columns:
+The Match profiles list contains the following columns:

 -   **Name.** Name of the match profile.
 -   **Match.** The match contained within the match profile.